Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Conclusion

 \section{Conclusion}

-We have presented a unified framework for XAI that foregrounds necessity and sufficiency, which we argue are the fundamental building blocks of successful explanations.
+We have presented a unified framework for XAI that foregrounds necessity and sufficiency, which we argue are the fundamental building blocks of all successful explanations.
 We defined simple measures of both, and showed how they undergird various XAI methods.
-We illustrated illuminating connections between our explanatory measures and \citet{Pearl2000}'s probabilities of causation, extending our scope to SCMs.
+Our formulation, which relies on converse rather than inverse probabilities, is uniquely flexible and expressive.
+It covers all four basic explanatory measures -- i.e., the classical definitions and their contrapositive transformations -- and unambiguously accommodates logical, probabilistic, and/or causal interpretations, depending on how one constructs the basis tuple $\mathcal{B}$.
+We illustrated illuminating connections between our measures and existing proposals in XAI, as well as \citet{Pearl2000}'s probabilities of causation.
 We introduced a sound and complete algorithm for identifying minimally sufficient factors, and demonstrated our method on a range of tasks and datasets.
-Our approach prioritizes completeness over efficiency, suitable for settings of limited dimensionality.
-Yet our experiments demonstrate that empirical sampling on datasets of moderate dimensionality can produce compelling results.
-Datasets of higher dimensionality can be represented as lower dimensional abstractions favorable to explanations (see discussion in Appendix \ref{sec:app_method}).
-Future research will explore approximations that perform well on larger datasets, model-specific variants optimized for, e.g., convolutional neural networks, and developing a graphical user interface.
+Our approach prioritizes completeness over efficiency, suitable for settings of moderate dimensionality.
+Future research will explore more scalable approximations, model-specific variants optimized for, e.g., convolutional neural networks, and developing a graphical user interface.